Froggy Fresh: 2013–2018: Dream Team and Escape from Hood Mountain

-Escape from Hood Mountain and touring

-In September 2016, Froggy Fresh pinned a comment across many of his videos, addressing the fan-expressed concern of a lack of videos since "Stolen Bikes 3", released five months prior.
-The comment stated that, while no releases were scheduled for Fall 2016 through Spring 2017, they did plan to release 13–15 new videos between Summer 2017 and 2020, as part of a double-disk album tentatively known as Escape from Hood Mountain.
-The comment went on to state that Escape from Hood Mountain will "probably be the last album for our project, as we are all starting to grow up."

 On February 21, 2017, Cassidy uploaded a video on YouTube, which has since been removed from his channel, explaining the story behind the Krispy Kreme/Froggy Fresh project.
 In the 23-minute video, Cassidy revealed that Froggy Fresh was indeed a comedic character created after years of struggling to gain attention as a serious rap artist.
 Despite stating that he truly enjoyed the five years of making videos, Cassidy revealed that it eventually became boring for him and that the friends who populated his videos had gone in different directions in their respective lives.
 He also expressed his interest in becoming a comedic actor.
-Despite this statement, Froggy Fresh announced his first tour with the inaugural show held April 28, 2017 in Charlotte, North Carolina with DJ Justin Aswell.
-Subsequent shows in June 2017 took place in the Southeastern United States and featured Froggy Fresh alongside Money Maker Mike.
-Future tour dates for other areas in the U.S. were announced up to October 2017.

-On February 15, 2018, Cassidy uploaded a new update video on YouTube.
-He stated that Escape from Hood Mountain had been completed with eighteen tracks.
-He uploaded the entire album for free for fans to download online.

-Tyler Cassidy era (2018–present)
+2018–2023: Releasing music as Tyler Cassidy

 After releasing Escape from Hood Mountain and going on a tour, Cassidy dropped the Froggy Fresh character and persona; he additionally stopped posting to the Froggy Fresh YouTube account.
 Cassidy began uploading his new music onto an eponymous YouTube account that was registered in January 2018.
-He would go on to upload original and cover songs on the channel.
-Shortly thereafter, Cassidy once again became popular on the Internet, as his original "Junkie" song attracted attention on the Reddit r/videos subreddit forum.
-His piano balladry was particularly noted by The Daily Dot in August 2018.
+He uploaded both original and cover songs on the channel.
+Shortly thereafter, Cassidy once again went viral online, as his original "Junkie" song attracted attention on the "r/videos" subreddit forum.

-In June 2019, Creative Loafing wrote, "with soft piano melodies and honestly pretty offensive lyrics, Cassidy’s internet presence today walks a drunk line between music, comedy and cringe."
+In June 2019, Creative Loafing wrote, "with soft piano melodies and honestly pretty offensive lyrics, Cassidy's internet presence today walks a drunk line between music, comedy and cringe."
 In October, Cassidy released a non-album track titled "Amber Guyger", named after and criticizing the police officer found guilty of murdering Botham Jean.

-On October 30, 2019, Cassidy released Renee, his first post-Froggy Fresh album.
-The album covers themes including Cassidy's relationship with his mother, his childhood, and personal issues.
+On October 30, 2019, Cassidy released Renee, his debut album under his real name.